Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Frontend Developer Roadmap

-The roadmap inculcates several areas of focus like programming languages, databases, web frameworks, etc. Let us now look at the frontend roadmap which will serve as a guide regarding the skills you need to learn to become a front-end developer.
+The roadmap focuses on several areas, such as programming languages, databases, web frameworks, etc. Let us now look at the frontend roadmap, which will serve as a guide regarding the skills you need to learn to become a front-end developer.

 1. Learn the Fundamentals